Min(d)ing the President: A text analytic approach to measuring tax news: Identified policy topics

 \subsection{Other identified topics}

 In addition to the two tax topics, we identify 24 other topics.
 While those topics are not the focus of our study, they can give an indication of the overall quality of the model.
-Their distributions remains relatively unchanged between the first and the second step of the topic model The majority can clearly be attributed to specific policy issues such as public health, trade, and foreign policy.
-Figure \ref{fig:wc_selected} shows the distribution of a few selected topics.
-The distributions of all of the topics are presented in Appendix \ref{sec:speeches}.
+Their distributions remains relatively unchanged between the first and the second step of the topic model and the majority can clearly be attributed to specific policy issues such as public health, trade, and foreign policy.
+The distributions of all the topics are presented in Appendix \ref{sec:speeches}.

 In several cases we can quite intuitively see how the changing importance of certain issues is reflected in our prevalence measures.
 Perhaps the best examples are the \textit{Cold War} and \textit{War on Terror} topics displayed in Figure \ref{fig:prev_other}.
 The prevalence of the \textit{Cold War} topic has oscillated for decades, reaching a sharp peak in the late 1980s after which it declined considerably.
 In case of the \textit{War on Terror} topic we see a slight peak in the early 1990s - likely the discussion surrounding the First Gulf War, a steep rise after the 9/11 attacks and a considerable decline since Barack Obama entered office, reflecting a different approach of the new president.
 This also shows that our LDA approach is flexible enough to handle variation over time.